mesonbuild/meson/docs/markdown/Running-Meson.md

 the command is simply `meson`.
 In this manual we only use the latter format for simplicity.

+Additionally, the invocation can pass options to meson.
+The list of options is documented [here](Builtin-options.md).

 At the time of writing only a command line version of Meson is available.
 This means that Meson must be invoked using the terminal.
 If you wish to use the MSVC compiler, you need to run Meson